atata-framework/atata.io/triggers/verifytitle.md

 Specifies the verification of the page title.
 By default occurs during the page object initialization.
-If no value is specifed, uses the class name as the expected value with the `TermCase.Title` casing applied.
+If no value is specified, uses the class name as the expected value with the `TermCase.Title` casing applied.

 ```cs
 [VerifyTitle]